June 2021 / INVESTMENT INSIGHTS

 We believe our investment approach is somewhat unique in that we can dynamically shift exposures based not only on our views of value across capital structures and industries but within companies’ capital structures as well.
-Our holdings reflect high-conviction names gleaned from our combined global high yield and bank loan credit research team, which should allow us to identify inefficiencies and pursue relative value1 across both asset classes.
+Our holdings reflect high-conviction names gleaned from our combined global high yield and bank loan credit research team, which allows us to identify inefficiencies and pursue relative value across both asset classes.

 Specifically, we evaluate the full capital structure of a company, allowing for investment in positions outside of traditional high yield bonds, including bank loans and, to a lesser extent, equity or equity-related securities often tied to an existing credit position.
 However, we are willing to maintain a larger allocation to “core” high yield when risks appear skewed in favor of a more balanced approach.